Ivan Sala

 Ivan Sala (born 20 November 1969) is an Italian former motorcycle racer.

-His first race was at Misano racetrack in 1992, where he finished in fourth place.
+Sala's first race was at Misano racetrack in 1992, where he finished in fourth place.
 In 2012, he finished 16th in the AMA Superbike Team Edge Performance Suzuki competition at Laguna Seca Raceway.

-In December 2004 he moved to Costa Rica and began working in the real estate market and selling bikes.
+In December 2004 Sala moved to Costa Rica and began working in the real estate market and selling bikes.